 Antique vehicles are also generally exempt from emissions testing.

 Other Topics in This Section

-- Prescribed Form for Statement of Fact for Ownership of Homemade/Shopmade Trailer, Semitrailer, or Travel Trailer: To be filled out if you built your own trailer or camper.
+- Prescribed Form for Statement of Fact for Ownership of Homemade/Shopmade Trailer, Semitrailer, or Travel Trailer (form VTR-305-A).

-- Application for a Certified Copy of a Texas Nonrepairable or Salvage Vehicle Title: If you've lost the title for your junker.
+- Application for a Certified Copy of a Texas Nonrepairable or Salvage Vehicle Title (form VTR-34-S).